jooohyunpark/three-camera-demo/README.md

 # threejs-camera-demo
-Three.js comparison of perspective camera and orthographic camera.
+Hands on comparison of three.js perspective camera and orthographic camera.